 - Cost of studying at the university and living in the city

 - Read online forums to get insights from those who know the pros and cons of the place/degree

 - Get in touch with people studying at the university (reach out to as many as you need on LinkedIn or you can e-mail the program administrator to get in touch with a current student)

 - The biggest barrier is usually financing and leaving your family and friends for many years.
 Studying in the UK it was easy and cheap to visit home three times a year.

 Online Friendships Is Where It Begins

 After speaking with Chris, I could tell that he has specific goals ahead for this upcoming year.
-He still keeps up with many of his online friendships and friendships he made from his studies.
+He still keeps up with many of the online friendships and friendships he made from his studies.
 He no longer has the time to play video games like he did when he was growing up.
 Looking back, he now realizes the importance of a good education.
 Chris will continue to work in Denmark and enjoy the work-life balance of the overall European way of life.
-Stay tuned for more on Chris and his outlook of Danish culture.
+Stay tuned for more on Chris and his outlook on Danish culture.